 The Company draws the investors' attention to the fact that any investor will only be able to fully exercise his investor rights directly against the Company if the investor is registered himself and in his own name in the shareholders' register of the Company.
-In cases where an investor invests in the Company through an intermediary investing into the Company in his own name but on behalf of the investor, it may not always be possible for the investor to exercise certain shareholder rights directly against the Company or to be indemnified in case of net asset value calculation errors and/or noncompliance with investment rules and/or other errors at the level of the Company.
-Investors are advised to take advice on their rights.
+In cases where an investor invests in the Company through an intermediary investing into the Company in his own name but on behalf of the investor, it may not always be possible for the investor to exercise certain shareholder rights (such as the right to participate in general meeting of shareholders) directly against the Company or to be indemnified in case of net asset value calculation errors and/or non-compliance with investment rules and/or other errors at the level of the Company.
+Investors which subscribe for shares in the Company through financial intermediaries should therefore note that their rights (as financial beneficiaries rather than shareholders) may be affected if compensation is paid out at the level of the Company in case of errors/non-compliance.
+Investors are advised to seek advice in relation to their rights.